The four Vedas (Rig Veda, Sama Veda, Yajur Veda and Atharva Veda, c. 1200 BCE) are the oldest books of the Indian traditions.

 - The “first man,” Purusha, became the concept of undifferentiated awareness in The Yoga Sutras, The Bhagavad Gita and Samkhya Philosophy

-- The earth goddess, Prakriti, became the concept of materiality or action on this Earth in Samkhya Philosophy
+- The earth goddess, Prakriti, became the concept of materiality in Samkhya Philosophy

-- Vishnu went from being a minor god to being a major one
+- Vishnu went from being a minor god to a major one

-- The river Goddess, Saraswati, became the Goddess of music, art and wisdom
+- The river deity, Saraswati, became the Goddess of art, music, and wisdom

 - Yama, the “first ancestor,” became the God of Death